liquinlab/elm-smile/docs/labconfig.md

 ### Set up a "base" Smile repo for your organization/lab

-Next you want to create a fork of the main smile Github repo for use in your organization.
+Next you want to create a fork of the main Smile Github repo for use in your organization.
 A fork is a copy of all the code in a repository that can be then developed and changed independently of the parent.
 However, you maintain a connection to the original repository so you can pull down and synchronize